AhsanAyaz/quran-notes-keeper/README.md

-# Quran Notes Keeper
+# Quran Notes

-Quran Notes Keeper is a web application created to help users read the Quran and maintain their notes across multiple readings.
+Quran Notes is a web application created to help users read the Quran and maintain their notes across multiple readings.
 It provides an organized way to track insights and reflections.

-The application is deployed at: https://quran-notes-keeper.netlify.app
+The application is deployed at: https://quran-notes.com

 ## Getting Started